tapebysea/bao/README.md

     sudo curl -L -o /usr/bin/Bao raw.githubusercontent.com/tapebysea/Bao/refs/heads/main/Bao && sudo chmod +x /usr/bin/Bao

 # Notes
 More features may be added in the future if it makes sense.
+If you'd like to contribute, please do so.
+Code may or may not be accepted.

 > Footnote: some guy on reddit told me my code was dangerous or something, use at your own risk please :)